MicrosoftDocs/dynamics-365-customer-engagement/ce/teams-integration/teams-troubleshoot.md

     > ![Teams error](media/error3.png "Teams error")
 5. Wait for about five minutes and then enable the [Enhanced Microsoft Teams Integration](teams-install-app.md) feature again.
 This time make sure that you to check the **Consent on behalf of organization** checkbox.

-### Error when you pin a record or view of any model-driven app to a team channel if your user role permission is not configured correctly by your Common Data Service system admin.
+### Error when you pin a record or view of any app to a team channel if your user role permission is not configured correctly by your Common Data Service system admin.

 Error: **User does not have permissions to create SharePoint Site or Document Location.
 This record is not connected to Dynamics 365**.

-This means the user that is getting this error does not have sufficient permissions such as Create, Read, Write, Append, AppendTo and Delete for the user role to pin an entity to a Microsoft Teams channel; however, changes made to the record in Microsoft Teams will update in model-driven apps in Dynamics 365.
+This means the user that is getting this error does not have sufficient permissions such as Create, Read, Write, Append, AppendTo and Delete for the user role to pin an entity to a Microsoft Teams channel; however, changes made to the record in Microsoft Teams will update in customer engagement apps in Dynamics 365.

 When the user tries to pin an entity to a Microsoft Teams channel, this error will display in the notification bar: